-The capital of South Australia, Adelaide, is on Gulf St Vincent which leads through Investigator Strait to the Southern Ocean.
-As with most major Australian cities, a river runs through the city, and in Adelaide this is the Torrens.
+The capital of South Australia, Adelaide, is on the Gulf St Vincent which leads through Investigator Strait to the Southern Ocean.
+As with most major Australian cities, a river runs through the city, and in Adelaide, this is the Torrens.
 The larger, longer Murray River empties into Lake Alexandrina and into the ocean southeast of Adelaide on the eastern side of the Fleurieu Peninsula.
-Adelaide city centre has streets laid out in a grid surrounded by parklands.
+Adelaide city center has streets laid out in a grid surrounded by parklands.
 Adelaide is named after Queen Adelaide, German-born consort of England's King William IV.

 02 of 08

-Brisbane, capital of Queensland, is located on the southeastern side of the state, just north of the Gold Coast.
+Brisbane, the capital of Queensland, is located on the southeastern side of the state, just north of the Gold Coast.
 The city has grown alongside the meandering Brisbane River with the city's eastern suburbs fronting Moreton Bay on the western side of the Pacific Ocean.
 In population, Brisbane ranks first in Queensland and third among Australia's cities after Sydney and Melbourne.
 Brisbane is named after the river which snakes through the city.
 The river itself is named after Sir Thomas Brisbane, Governor of New South Wales from 1821 to 1825.

 03 of 08

 Canberra in the Australian Capital Territory is Australia's national capital.
 Geographically, the Australian Capital Territory is within, but not a part of, the state of New South Wales, in much the same way that the District of Columbia, where the US capital of Washington is located, is part of neither the states of Maryland nor Virginia.
-As the seat of national government, the Australian Parliament and the nation's central federal offices are located in Canberra, as are the nation's national galleries, museums and library.
+As the seat of national government, the Australian Parliament and the nation's central federal offices are located in Canberra, as are the nation's national galleries, museums, and library.
 Canberra's Lake Burley Griffin was created when the Molonglo River was dammed in the early 1960s.

 04 of 08